-You can send and receive four character grid squares (ex: BL10) instead of the usual QTH name (MAU, CA, DX, etc) but ONLY if the mode you use cannot send or receive the required name.
-FT8, FT4 for example cannot exchange QTH names or abbreviations, but it can exchange grid square.
+You can send and receive four character grid squares (ex: BL10) instead of the usual QTH name (MAU, CA, DX, etc) but ONLY if the mode you use cannot send or receive the required two or three character name.
+FT8, FT4 for example cannot exchange QTH names or abbreviations, but it can exchange grid squares.
 So that is what you must log.

 If the other station does not send you their grid square, you should still log the QSO but then you have a choice.
-You can leave the received QTH blank.
+You can enter a fake grid, ZZ00.
+Please don’t leave the received QTH blank.
 That will result in zero points for that QSO.
 Or you can manually enter the grid if you know it, or the correct QTH abbreviation (MAU, CA, DX, etc) if you know that.
 If that matches the other station’s actual QTH correctly then you will get three points for a valid digital QSO.
 It is allowable to look up a call on QRZ to find the published address for this purpose.

 NOTE: Your logging program may, or may not make this easy for you.
 If not, please contact your logger vendor.

-If your logger does not allow entering a grid square, then you have a choice.
-You can use the HQP contest module in N1MM or Writelog (or other logger) and keep a pencil list of grid squares that you copied on the air.
+If your logger does not allow entering a grid square (some do and some do not), then you have a choice.
+You can use the HQP contest module in N1MM (or other logger) and keep a pencil list of grid squares that you copied on the air.
 Then edit your log Cabrillo file after the event to include the grids (or QTHs).
 Then you have one log with everything in it.

 https://hqp.contesting.com/hqpsubmitlog.php

 You will notice there are TWO places to upload your logs.
-Use one for your CW and SSB QSOs (Cabrillo) and the other for uploading your FT QSOs (Cabrillo).
+Use one for your CW and SSB QSOs (Cabrillo) and the other for uploading your FT QSOs (Cabrillo) if you had to keep two separate logs.
 We will take care of combining them into a single entry.
-Then you can also upload your FT log file (Cabrillo) to the WW Digi site.
-If you just have one log, use the first box and ignore the other one.
+If you one combined log or a log with no FT QSOs, then use the first box and ignore the other one.

 NOTE: Your log(s) must include this line in the header of each: